pbarbosa-ctrl/LightTools-Files/README.md

 **LightTools**: Primary ray-tracing software used for testing retro-reflectivity, image resolution, and the impact of fabrication tolerances.

-**MATLAB**: Utilized for extracting RGB matrices from complex images and calculating tristimulus values for perceived color analysis.

 ## Simulation Methodology

-The repository is structured to replicate the three main phases of testing described in the paper:
+The repository is structured to replicate the main phases of testing described in the paper:

-### 1. Preliminary Ray Fan Tests
+### 1. Preliminary Distance Tests

-Simulations aimed at observing basic ray behavior through the DLCC vs. standard Corner Cube boxes.
+Simulations aimed at observing basic ray behavior through the DLCC vs. standard Corner Cube panels.

+### 2. Angle Viewing Test

+Simulations changed the viewing angle to mimic the angular incidence effects on the DLCC performance.

 **Materials**: PMMA (n=1.49) and 2,2'-Thiodiethanol (n=1.52).

-### 2. Complex Image & Viewer Distance Analysis

-Tests that evaluate image resolution from a viewer's perspective at varying distances (e.g., 2cm, 20cm).

-**Technique**: Overlapping three separate RGB sources (650nm, 550nm, 450nm) weighted by blackbody temperature to create "True Color" results.

-### 3. Fabrication Tolerance Modeling

-Simulations that incorporate a **0.1mm CNC machining tolerance** (rounding of internal corners) to investigate the mismatch between ideal simulations and physical prototypes.

-## Core Equations

-The simulations utilize **Fresnel coefficients** to model reflectance and transmittance at normal incidence:

-$$ R_{F} = \left(\frac{n_1 - n_2}{n_1 + n_2}\right)^2 $$

-Where $$R_F$$ is the power reflectance and $$n_x$$ represents the refractive indexes of the media.

 ## Citation